Sphinx Productions

 The Most Fascinating Human Musical Instrument

-This film was organized in cooperation with the Austrian Ministry of Education and displays the extraordinary contrast between the didgeridoo and Europe.
+This film was organized in cooperation with the Ministry of Education and displays the extraordinary contrast between the didgeridoo and Europe.

-The Australian original residents (aborigines) developed this fascinatng instrument, which is made from wood hollowed out by termites, and which for thousands of years has produced tones in different rhythmical combinations.
+The Australian original residents (aborigines) developed this fascinating instrument, which is made from wood hollowed out by termites, and which for thousands of years has produced tones in different rhythmical combinations.
 Although originally developed by aborigines for use in rituals, the didgeridoo is now used by people all over the world for many different types of music.

 In Europe many groups of people have taken up playing the didgeridoo, almost perfecting a style similar to the music of the original aborigines.
 One of these people is the former ski-jumper Alex Mayer, who plays this ancient instrument high over the Tyrolian Alps, accompanied by the singing of his wife.